-We denote the labelled bipartite graph by $\Gamma(P)^l$, which we call the \textit{induced labelled bipartite graph} of $S$. \end{definition}
+We denote the labeled bipartite graph by $\Gamma(P)^l$, which we call the \textit{induced labeled bipartite graph} of $S$. \end{definition}

-Note that, unlike the corresponding case for the induced bipartite graph $\Gamma(P)$, there exists isomorphic Rees matrix semigroups with non-isomorphic induced labelled bipartite graphs.
-For example, let $G$ be a non-trivial group and $P$ and $Q$ be $\bold{1} \times \bold{2}$ matrices over $G\cup \{0\}$ given by
+Note that, unlike the corresponding case for the induced bipartite graph $\Gamma(P)$, there exist isomorphic Rees matrix semigroups with non-isomorphic induced labeled bipartite graphs.
+For example, let $G$ be a non-trivial group and $P$ and $Q$ be $\mathbf{1} \times \mathbf{2}$ matrices over $G\cup \{0\}$ given by